lantacisaza/joy2crsf_ros2/README.md

 source install/setup.bash
 ros2 run crsf_joystick joy_to_crsf
 ```

+### 4. Confirmation
+Look at the TX module's screen.
+You should be able to see "Connected" written.
+In case you do not see it, try using the central button of TX to navigate to the "Binding" section and pressing it.
+You should then see the color of the LED on the TX to be changed to BLUE.
+Use same button to exit settings and youll see "Connected".

+### 5. Fly!
+Press LB to Arm the Drone.
+RB is used to change between ACRO and STAB modes.
+Throttle, PItch, Yaw and Roll should work same as on EdgeTX.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.